 Growth and Expansion

 As the school grew over the years, the need for a well-equipped educational facility became increasingly urgent.
 Covenant Mercies funded construction of a new and expanded campus, which opened in January 2012.
-We have since added a kitchen, infirmary, outdoor assembly shelter, and a new kindergarten classroom.
+In April of 2020, we broke ground on a new building on campus that once completed will provide the school with a library, computer and science labs, and a multipurpose hall.
 Today, Lighthouse provides a Christ-centered education for over 280 students in Pre-K to 7th Grade.
 The school is recognized and respected for its excellence in both the community and Zambia’s Ministry of Education.

 You can read an interview with the founders of Lighthouse on the Covenant Mercies Blog.